The Coup (The Office): Plot

-Jan Levinson (Melora Hardin) berates Michael Scott (Steve Carell) when she discovers that he calls the entire office into the conference room every Monday to watch a movie.
-Angela Martin (Angela Kinsey) prods Dwight Schrute (Rainn Wilson) to ask Jan to give him Michael's job.
+Jan Levinson berates Michael Scott when she discovers that he calls the entire office into the conference room every Monday to watch a movie.
+Angela Martin prods Dwight Schrute to ask Jan to give him Michael's job.
 After her awkward meeting with Dwight, where he declares he can be a better boss than Michael, Jan calls Michael and demands he get his branch under control.

 The Stamford branch plays Call of Duty under the guise of a team-building exercise.
-New to the game, Jim Halpert (John Krasinski) plays poorly and draws the ire of his teammates.
-As he leaves for home, Jim pretends to toss a grenade at Karen Filippelli (Rashida Jones), who responds by creating a pretend explosion with paper clips.
+New to the game, Jim Halpert plays poorly and draws the ire of his teammates.
+As he leaves for home, Jim pretends to toss a grenade at Karen Filippelli, who responds by creating a pretend explosion with paper clips.
 Karen longingly watches Jim leave.

-Meanwhile, Pam Beesly (Jenna Fischer) decides to revamp her wardrobe after her separation from Roy Anderson and ordered some new clothes.
-When Pam's clothes are shipped to the office, Kelly Kapoor (Mindy Kaling) insists that Pam perform a lunchtime fashion show to show off a new blouse.
+Meanwhile, Pam Beesly decides to revamp her wardrobe after her separation from Roy Anderson and orders some new clothes.
+When Pam's clothes are shipped to the office, Kelly Kapoor insists that Pam perform a lunchtime fashion show to show off a new blouse.
 When it draws unwanted attention, Pam concludes that it is too revealing.

 Michael leads Dwight to believe that he has been given control of the branch before revealing the ruse.
 Dwight begs for his job and for Michael's forgiveness while Angela and the rest of the office watch.
 Dwight offers to do Michael's laundry for a year.
 When it appears that Michael is on the verge of firing Dwight, Michael insists that they "hug it out, bitch."
 Dwight quickly returns to being Michael's loyal right-hand man, but Michael is still resentful, and forces Dwight to stand atop a box in the middle of the office, wearing a sign that says "LIAR"—and then promise to do Michael's laundry for a year.